-Total invested assets by industry and asset class
+Total invested assets, by industry and asset class

 Our investment approach seeks to enhance Arch's return on equity while avoiding undue risk.
-We manage the portfolio
+We manage the portfolio conservatively, securing our reserves and ensuring an ongoing ability to pay claims when due.
+This approach preserves the Company's capital and ensures ready liquidity.

-For a discussion of our investment portfolio, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition -Investable Assets, Liquidity, and Capital Resources" and note 8, "Investment Information," to our consolidated financial statements in Item 8 in our 2019 Annual Report.
-As of December 31, 2019, approximately 83.1% of our total investable assets were invested in fixed maturity, short-term investments and cash.
-The portfolio is diversified across sectors, with U.S. government securities and investmentgrade corporates representing the two largest sectors.
+For a discussion of our investment portfolio, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition -Investable Assets, Liquidity, and Capital Resources" in our 2020 Annual Report.
+As of December 31, 2020, approximately 80.2% of our total investable assets were invested in fixed maturity, short-term investments and cash.
+The portfolio is diversified across sectors, with U.S. government securities and investment-grade corporates representing the two largest sectors.
 The portfolio's average S&P/Moody's credit rating was AA/Aa2.